arunimshukla/Best-DeFi-Security-Practices/README.md

 - [DeFiSafety](https://defisafety.com)

 ## Lessons Learned

-- It is imperative to follow multiple security practices in DeFi protocols to protect user-locked funds from hacks and exploits.
+- Following multiple security practices in DeFi protocols is imperative to protect user-locked funds from hacks and exploits.

 - Relying on a single security practice can cause a single point of failure in case of a security incident.
 Multiple security practices should be followed to hedge one's bets against potential exploits.

-- It is worth noting that most of the exploited smart contracts are either not audited or do not have etiquette security practices in place to safeguard assets.
+- It is worth noting that most of the exploited smart contracts are either not audited or do not have etiquette security practices to safeguard assets.

 ### In the year 2020: